Home / Comparisons / Rocket Languages vs Babbel

 Variety of Practice Exercises

-The thing I like most about Babbel’s program is the variety of drills and exercises.
-Rocket uses a nice little mix of exercises after each audio lesson, but it’s always the same four or five.
+If you get bored easily, here’s what you’ll like most about Babbel’s program: the variety of drills.
+Rocket uses a decent mix of exercises after each audio lesson, but it’s always the same four or five basic drills on repeat.

 Babbel Spanish drill